Material passport: Applicability

-For a building, a material passport could be a complete description of all products (staircase, window, furnace, ...), components (iron beam, glass panel, ...), and raw materials (wood, steel, ...),that are present in the building.
-Ideally, this database is created during construction and subsequently continuously kept up to date.
-In case an existing building does not yet have a material passport, it can be created through various methods (e.g. plan analysis, digital 3D scanning).
+For a building, a material passport could be a complete description of all products (staircase, window, furnace, ...), components (iron beam, glass panel, ...), and raw materials (wood, steel, ...), that are present in the building.
+Ideally, this database would be created during construction and continuously updated.
+In case an existing building does not yet have a material passport, it can be created through various methods (e.g., plan analysis, digital 3D scanning).

-A material passport allows the owner of a product/construct to know exactly what it is made of.
+A material passport allows the owner of a product/construction to know exactly what it is made of.
 This is of importance at the end of its useful life, to enable the most effective re-use of the materials.
 It allows the owner to view a product/construct as a depot, inventory of valuable materials.

 Furthermore, the process of creating a material passport also shapes the design of the building.
-The easier the materials can be extracted and re-used, the better.
-This will lead to an increase of ‘recoverable’ or ‘reversible’ buildings, buildings that can be dis-assembled as easily as they were assembled.
+The easier the materials can be extracted and re-used on deconstruction of the building, the better.
+This will lead to an increase of 'recoverable' or 'reversible' buildings, buildings that can be dis-assembled as easily as they were assembled.

-Another possibility is that a material passport enables the owner to get a better overview of value of the product/construct.
-Besides the value of the location and of the space, it can now also improve the valuation of the materials used.
-A higher, or more accurate, valuation of product/construct can be made possible.
+Another possibility is that a material passport can enable the owner to get better insight into the value of the product/construction.
+Besides the value of the location and of the space, it could also improve the valuation of the materials used.
+A higher, or more accurate, valuation of product/construction could be made possible.